pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 * The default web browser must run and be able to download files and load extensions
 * Default applications that exist on desktop menu must be listed.
 * The `Package Manager`_ must have the correct repository and be able to download and install updates with with PiSi_.
 * The new release artwork must either refer to the current release under maintainance, or reference to a temporary test release.
-This artwork should be for the installer, firstboot, graphical boot, graphical login·
+This artwork should be for the installer, firstboot, graphical boot, graphical login
 * Release Upgrade tests should start and upgrade can be possible with some existed bugs.

 Alpha Schedule